c-kobo/ui5con2023/exercises/ex7/README.md

 - Collection **Transformations** lists all supported transformations for the entity container.
 - Collection **GroupableProperties** contains the properties of the annotated entity that can be used in a **groupby** transformation.
 - Collection **AggregatableProperties** contains the properties of the annotated entity that can be used for aggregation
-- Collection **Analytics.AggregatedProperties** defines the aggregate expression with an aggregation method for the aggregatable property.
+- **Aggregation.default** defines the aggregate expression with an aggregation method for the aggregatable property.

 ## Exercise 7.1 - Use Guided Development to Add Building Block Chart